brooklynrail/brooklynrail-platform/content/events/2020/11/oakland-saint-denis-how-culture-makes-the-city.md

   Juliette Bompoint, & Malvika Jolly
 summary: Please join us for a conversation on the Oakland/Saint-Denis project.
   We'll conclude with a poetry reading by Farid Matuk
+people:
+  - person: juliette-donadieu
+    event_bio: Juliette Donadieu is the Cultural Attaché of the French Embassy in San Francisco since 2017.
+Previously Head of the production at Gaîté Lyrique, a key digital cultural institution in Paris, Juliette Donadieu focuses her work on the relationship between the arts and technology.
+      Partisan of creating bridges between disciplines and media, she initiated the creation of Villa San Francisco to lead a future-driven dialogue between artists and communities.
 date: 2020-12-03 13:00:00 -0500
 end_date: 2020-12-03 14:30:00 -0500
 collections: